New Report on SA Gambling Impact

 "Looking back on this week, free-talk what you'd keep, change, or stop about [experience].
 Anything goes."

 When participants send voice notes through WhatsApp, the Cloud API delivers them as OGG/Opus files.
-Specifically, webhook payloads show the MIME type audio/ogg; codecs=opus for inbound voice notes (Stack Overflow).
+Webhook payloads show the MIME type audio/ogg; codecs=opus.
 Your pipeline needs to handle this format for download, storage, and transcription.
+Standard audio messages have a 16 MB size limit — rarely an issue for voice notes in the 1–3 minute range.

-Practitioners on Reddit report a frustrating error: “This audio is no longer available.”
-It often appears when businesses try to send audio back to participants or when media URLs expire before download.
+Practitioners report a frustrating error: "This audio is no longer available."
+It often appears when businesses try to send audio back to participants, or when media URLs expire before download.
 The fix, confirmed across multiple threads, is ensuring audio files are properly encoded as OGG/Opus with correct MIME headers.
-Build this transcoding step into your pipeline as a standard practice, not a one-off fix (Reddit).
+Build this transcoding step into your pipeline as a standard practice, not a one-off fix.

 GDPR (EU and EEA)

-Under GDPR Article 9, processing special category data requires explicit consent or a suitable research basis with appropriate safeguards (Article 9(2), Article 89) (GDPR Info).
-Your consent flow must clearly explain what data you’re collecting, why, where it will be stored, who can access it, how long you’ll keep it, and how participants can withdraw.
+Under GDPR Article 9, processing special category data requires explicit consent or a suitable research basis with appropriate safeguards (Article 9(2), Article 89).
+Your consent flow must clearly explain what data you're collecting, why, where it will be stored, who can access it, how long you'll keep it, and how participants can withdraw.

 POPIA (South Africa)